 On 20 September 2017, the European Commission published a revision of the European Supervisory Authorities framework.
 The revision, now discussed in the European Parliament and Council, gives new supervisory powers to the ESAs, modifies their governance structure and grants ESMA the role of direct supervisors of managers of funds labelled as EuVECAs and ELTIFs.
 It also makes changes to the ESAs funding model, by replacing the contributions by national competent authorities with direct contributions from the industry.

 Given the importance of ESMA in setting the regulatory and supervisory framework in which private equity managers operate and of the other ESAs in shaping legislation directly affecting investors, Invest Europe has been actively involved in the review process since the start.

-Invest Europe wants to ensure that the ESAs have the resources and expertise that they need to deliver high-quality regulatory oversight.
-Any proposals to reform their financing – such as industry funding as proposed by President Juncker – needs to avoid simply placing additional costs on those market participants who already contribute extensively to the costs of their supervision at national level.
+While Invest Europe wants to ensure that ESAs have the resources and expertise that they need to deliver high-quality regulatory oversight, the proposal to reform their financing needs to avoid simply placing additional costs on those market participants who already contribute extensively to the costs of their supervision at national level.

 Response to Consultation on the ESAs Review >